Last Updated on by

 This is a question that most people fail to ask, but it’s an important one!

 The truth is that the P90X program is NOT for beginners.
-It involves a lot of very difficult exercises, and the training can put a serious strain on a cardiovascular system unused to strenuous exercise.
-If you’re totally new to exercise, you’re better off spend a few months at the gym and on the track to get your body accustomed to the hardcore training.
+This strength training workouts involve a lot of very difficult exercises, and the training can put a serious strain on a cardiovascular system and heart rate unused to strenuous exercise.
+If you’re totally new to exercise, you’re better off spending a few months at the gym with a personal trainer and on the track to get your body accustomed to the hardcore fitness program.

-If you’ve been training at the gym for 6 to 18 months, you may be seeing good results from your efforts.
-P90X offers you way to step things up and see serious progress in a short amount of time.
+If you’ve been training at the gym for 6 to 18 months and have a rigid meal plan, you may be seeing good results from your efforts.
+P90X offers you a way to step things up and see serious progress in a short amount of time.

 For the very fit and those who have been training at the gym for a few years, it’s worth considering P90X.
-There are a lot of variations that make the standard exercises even more challenging for the truly fit.
+There are a lot of variations that this fitness program makes the standard exercises even more challenging for the truly fit.

-The unique design of the workouts can help you to drop those last few pounds of body fat, improve your mobility, or work on your cardio.
+The unique design of the workouts can help you to drop those last few pounds of body fat, improve your mobility and muscle strength, or work on your cardio, hopefully with a nutrition plan to improve the results.

 Health enthusiast, runner, protein nut.
 Owen likes to write about protein, particularly alternatve supplementation and supplement comparisons.